Locations:

 What are the symptoms of perimenopause?

-The symptoms vary, but most people experience at least one of the following:
+Even though the symptoms vary, many people experience at least one of the following:

 What are periods like during perimenopause?

 Your body is producing less of the hormones that help you ovulate, so your periods can become irregular.
 Your menstrual cycle could become longer or shorter than usual.
 Your bleeding could also be heavier or lighter than normal.
-Some people also notice a change in their premenstrual syndrome (PMS) symptoms.
+Some people also notice their premenstrual syndrome (PMS) symptoms get worse.

-Irregular periods are common and normal during perimenopause, but other conditions can cause abnormalities in menstrual bleeding.
-If any of the following situations apply to you, see a healthcare provider to rule out other causes.
+Irregular periods are common and normal during perimenopause, but other conditions can also cause irregular vaginal bleeding.
+If any of the following apply to you, see a healthcare provider to rule out other causes:

-• Your periods are changing to become very heavy or accompanied by blood clots.
+• Your periods become very heavy or contain large blood clots.

 • Your periods last several days longer than usual.